InsertDisc/pattrmm/README.md

 Requirements:

     Trakt MUST be setup in your PMM installation to post 'returning soon' series to.
-    This is also what the returning-soon.yml will pull from.
+    This is also what the *-returning-soon.yml will pull from.
     The only must-have module is ruamel.yaml.
 This is included in requirements.txt.
+Note, some environments may also need 'requests' installed.
+    If you want to use the default template font you will also need the font from the extras folder in your pmm fonts folder.

 Installation/Use: